SDS and Hazard Communication 151

 Chemicals that are likely to catch fire or explode on their own or when exposed to water.
 Reactive hazards may be described as corrosive to metal, water-reactive, self-heating, or organic peroxide.

 A chemical that causes damage to or disease in male or female reproductive systems or organs.
-Reproductive toxins may harm a female's ovaries or even unborn fetuses.
+Reproductive toxins may harm testes, ovaries, and even unborn fetuses.

 A chemical that causes damage to or disease in the lungs or another part of the breathing system.
 Respiratory toxins include certain levels of formaldehyde and ammonia.

 SDSs.
 Mandatory information that must accompany almost every chemical in the workplace.
 A Safety Data Sheet includes details such as the hazards, precautions, and first-aid procedures associated with the chemical.